**The information on this webpage is currently under review**

 You may want to record your name change by placing an advertisement in a local or national newspaper.
 This should state that you have stopped using your previous name and have assumed a new one.
 A copy of the advertisement can then be used as evidence that you have changed your name.

 For most purposes, a statutory declaration is generally accepted as evidence of your change of name.
 A statutory declaration is a statement that records your intention to abandon your old name and adopt a new one.
-Preparing a statutory declaration can be complicated.
 If you want to prove your change of name by making a statutory declaration you should consult an experienced adviser, for example at a Citizens Advice Bureau.
+There is also information on statutory declarations on the government webpages.

 Change of name deed (previously known as a ‘deed poll’)